-For the Reporting Period from January 1, 2018 through December 31, 2018
+For the Reporting Period from January 1, 2020 through December 31, 2020

-ResMed prepared this conflict minerals report for the reporting period from January 1, 2018 through December 31, 2018 to comply with Exchange Act Rule 13p-1 ("rule").
+ResMed prepared this conflict minerals report for the reporting period from January 1, 2020 through December 31, 2020 to comply with Exchange Act Rule 13p-1 ("rule").

-The rule requires ResMed to annually disclose whether the tantalum, tin, tungsten, and gold (known as "3TG" or "conflict minerals") in our products originated from the Democratic Republic of the Congo or adjoining countries, and if so, to describe the due diligence we performed to determine the source and chain of custody of those minerals.
-The rule applies to 3TG that are necessary to the functionality or production of products we manufacture or contract to be manufactured.
+The rule requires ResMed to annually disclose information about the sources for tantalum, tin, tungsten, and gold (known as "3TG" or "conflict minerals") that may be necessary to the manufacture or functionality of our products.
+This includes describing the due diligence we performed to determine the source and chain of custody of those minerals in our products, and whether they originated from the Democratic Republic of the Congo or adjoining countries.
+The rule applies to 3TG.
 The rule refers to 3TG as "conflict minerals" regardless of where they are sourced and regardless of whether they benefit or finance armed groups.